Deep Perceptual Similarity is Adaptable to Ambiguous Contexts: Results and Analysis

-It is clear that the adapting metrics provide significant advantage on the average ordering.
+It is clear that the adapting metrics provide a significant advantage on the average ranking.
 Going from close to random performance ($0.5$) which is expected from the baselines to $0.90$ and $0.75$ on average for the adapted metrics on SVHN and STL-10.
 The adapted metrics also have lower standard deviations as they all perform above random and therefore are less spread out among the possible scores.
-Of the 300 combinations of loss networks, comparison methods, and orderings are the adapted metrics outperformed by their baseline counterparts two times on STL-10 and never on SVHN.
+Of the 300 combinations of loss networks, comparison methods, and rankings the adapted metrics are outperformed by their baseline counterparts two times on STL-10 and never on SVHN.

-The VGG-16 based metrics have a slight advantage on SVHN, that advantage does not generalize to STL-10.
+The VGG-16 metrics have a slight advantage on SVHN, that advantage does not generalize to STL-10.
 This could potentially be because the features extracted from the VGG-16 network are easier to overfit the scalars on.
 In general, overfitting occurs more often for larger models.
-While spatial and sort DPS on VGG-16 has roughly twice as many features as SqueenzeNet and four times as many features as Alexnet, this is not the case for mean DPS where SqueezeNet has by far them most features.
+While spatial and sort DPS on VGG-16 has roughly twice as many features as SqueenzeNet and four times as many features as Alexnet, this is not the case for mean DPS where SqueezeNet has by far the most features.